highbyte/dotnet-6502/tools/vscode-extension/GENERATE_BUILD_TASK.md

 After generation, you can edit the task in `tasks.json` to:

 - Change the config file: `-C atari.cfg` instead of `-C c64-asm.cfg`
+- Add optimization: Add `"-O"` to args
-- Add defines: Add `-D RELEASE=1` to the ca65 command
+- Add defines: Add `"-D", "DEBUG=1"` to args
-- Change CPU target: Add `--cpu 65C02` to the ca65 command
+- Change CPU target: Add `"--cpu", "65C02"` to args
-- Modify any assembler or linker flags
+- Modify any compiler flags

 Example customized task: